Frequently Asked Questions

 Are there any men represented in the Voices exhibit?

 Yes!
 I also honor the voices of diverse men who have enriched my life and character.
 Although women's suffrage empowered women as a class, not all women's voices challenge harmful, archaic norms.
 And men's voices that do also deserve to be amplified.

 “We have to free half of the human race, the women, so that they can help to free the other half."

 - Emmeline Pankhurst, suffragist

-Have you met any of the people in your collection?
+Have you met any of the people in the Voices exhibit?